Public Release Copy

 Executive Summary

 The modern world runs on energy flows that move through a small number of narrow geographic corridors.
-These chokepoints are not merely shipping routes.
-They are pressure valves for the global economy and leverage points for states willing to exploit them.
+These corridors—often called chokepoints—are not merely shipping routes.
+They are pressure valves for the global economy.

-Control of energy routes may become one of the decisive factors shaping the next phase of global power competition.
+Control of energy routes may become the decisive factor shaping the next phase of global power competition.

 Maps often reveal what headlines conceal.